 So how good or bad is Cross-platform app development for you and is it okay if you choose it over native application development.
 Let's find out:

-Tools are restrictive: Not all the tools are allowed to support a Hybrid app as some of the prescribed tools and suites are restricted to work with the native preferences.
+Not all the tools are allowed to support a Hybrid app as some of the prescribed tools and suites are restricted to work with native preferences.
 This only helps when the developers go that extra yard to learn to break the in-built conventions and make the tools work within the required environment.